-- Medium: saturated steam
+- Medium: saturated steam or hot water

 - Temperature: >121 °C (250 °F)

-- Holding time: 20 ...
+- Hold time: 20 ...
 30 min

 The valve must be placed in the closed position immediately after steam sterilization for a short period (minimum 5 seconds).
 During commissioning, regularly check all sealing points for leaks.
 Replace defective seals and repeat the sterilization process.